Phased Implementation of CMMC Requirements Has Begun!

 • Requirements:

-1. Either a self-assessment or a C3PAO assessment every three years, as specified in the solicitation.
+1. Either a self-assessment or an independent assessment by an authorized CMMC Third-Party Assessment Organization (C3PAO) every three years, as specified in the solicitation.

 • Decided by the type of information processed, transmitted, or stored on the contractor or subcontractor information systems.